rosnerdev/budibase-equation/README.md

 This is a readme for your new Budibase plugin.

 # Description
-Display math equations using the LaTeX syntax in budibase
+Display math equations using the LaTeX syntax in budibase.

 Find out more about [Budibase](https://github.com/Budibase/budibase).